louisejones101/memory-game/README.md

 # Bugs

-I have been testing throughout the build using Google dev tools and fixing problems as they arised.
-Images not resizing properly in the grid.  perspective fundtion in 3d causing glitch where parts of other cards being shown when a card is clicked.  counter not resetting.
+I have been testing throughout the build using Google dev tools and fixing problems as they arose.

+One of the bugs was that the images were not resizing properly in the grid and they overflowing out of the card container.
+This was corrected by setting the card container size and then setting the image size to 100%.

+One big bug that I encountered was concerning the perspective function linked to the preserve-3d styling.
+When you clicked on a card part of the other neighbouring cards were revealed.
+I checked the grid container measurements in dev tools, the layout, card sized, and then realised that the flip function may be to blame.
+After removing the perspective and then re-adding it, it became clear that this was the problem, I removed it as it didnt impact to much the way the cards looked as they flipped. counter not resetting.

+I could not get the if statement that was used to check if the cardsPicked was equal 16 then pop up activated.
+In the end I created a new variable called cardsMatched and then called it in the if statement.
+If the cards picked were equal to two then the cardsMatched increased by one.
+Then I created an if statement to check if the cardsMatched were equal to 16 it triggered the win message.

+This last thing isnt a bug of sorts as I haven't created the code yet.
+But I realised towards the end of the project that the user is able to click on the other cards before their chosen two cards have flipped back over.
+I would like to build a function that removes the pointer events on the cards are temporarily deactivated whilst the check match function is running and the cards are being flipped back.

 <br>
 <br>